yonirom/proftweak/readme.txt

 --Important Note for MAC USERS--
 If you get an error "proftweak.app is damaged and can't be opened" - it is due to your Gatekeeper settings requiring apps be signed.
 See http://support.apple.com/kb/HT5290 for the solution.
+To fix run:
+    codesign -s - -v --force proftweak.app/
+(In case you dont have the codesign binary - download Xcode from the App store)

 The general info / docs on ProfTweak are at: http://nothinglabs.blogspot.com/2013/09/introducing-proftweak-makerware-profile.html